Skip to content

 Model Context Protocol client for the Graphorin framework.

 @graphorin/mcp ships the typed MCP client used by Graphorin agents, the standalone server, and the CLI.
-The package wraps the official @modelcontextprotocol/sdk@^1.29.0 client primitives and adds the Graphorin-specific glue: the toTools() adapter that bridges MCP tool descriptors into the typed Graphorin tool registry, the inbound prompt-injection sanitization defaults for MCP-derived tools, the structured-content + outputSchema round-trip with backward-compatible TextContent mirror, the deferred-loading auto-default at the 10-tool threshold, the collision-strategy + per-server priority handoff to the tool registry, an EventStore contract for resumable Streamable HTTP sessions, and the OAuth bridge that resolves bearer headers from the existing outbound OAuth subsystem in @graphorin/security.
+The package wraps the official @modelcontextprotocol/sdk@^1.29.0 client primitives and adds the Graphorin-specific glue: the toTools() adapter that bridges MCP tool descriptors into the typed Graphorin tool registry, the inbound prompt-injection sanitization defaults for MCP-derived tools, the structured-content + outputSchema round-trip with backward-compatible TextContent mirror, the deferred-loading auto-default at the 10-tool threshold, the collision-strategy + per-server priority handoff to the tool registry, honest Streamable HTTP session semantics, and the OAuth bridge that resolves bearer headers from the existing outbound OAuth subsystem in @graphorin/security.

 Highlights